rewinfrey/ActionLogic/README.md

   end

   def error(e)
-    context.e = "the error is passed in as an input parameter: #{e.class}" end end
+    context.error = "the error is passed in as an input parameter: #{e.class}" end end